Marine C & C, Support, Advisors, Etc.

 MacNiel visualized the expansion of the Vietnamese Marine Corps from a brigade to a Division.
 Specifically, the plan called for the growth of the Vietnamese Marine Corps from a strength of approximately 7,000 men to a strength of approximately 11,700 men organized into nine infantry battalions and support units by 1970.

 Colonel Asley wears a custom-tailored version of the Vietnamese Marine Corps Sparse Pattern / tiger-striped camouflage uniform 1962 (N1B-EXP-2 PM/1) with either a custom utility cover or boonie cap, or the ceremonial South Vietnamese Beret with its brass insignia, along with matching trousers and jungle boots.
-He wears on the uniform both the U.S. Army and Parachute Wings, he has also passed through the South Vietnamese Jump School and has their jump wings on the right side.
+He wears both the U.S. Army and Parachute Wings on his uniform; he has also completed the South Vietnamese Jump School and has their jump wings on the right side.
+On the jacket/Shirt (which he can wear tucked or untucked), he wears both Divisional and Battalion RVN Marine insignia, on the sleeve and pocket, respectively.

 *It is, in fact, a completely new uniform.